 If not, then you’re far from alone.
 That’s the huge elephant in the room – contracts.
 Some of us use them, some of us even use them consistently.
-Then there are those photographers who have never even looked at a contract.
+Then there are those photographers who have never even looked at even a general photography contract.
 Chances are, if you haven’t already, you will run into a nightmare client at some point in your career.
 You know the saying – one person ruins it for everyone.
 So is the case for a good, solid contract.
 Understanding how to write a photography contract – and how to manage the contractual process – can make the difference between a minor issue and a massive, long-term problem.

 - Payment Terms & Price: Nobody likes to talk about money; especially when it’s a large chunk of change.
 Make it easy on yourself by including not only the fees and total price, but also include any payment terms.
 For example, often times it’s smart to include a retainer for a percentage of the total cost.
-That should be clearly stated and outlined in your contract.
+That should be clearly stated and outlined in even a basic photography contract.

 - Image Rights: No one can understand how to write a photography contract without understanding image rights.
 This includes rights for you and your client.
 Make it clear that as the photographer and artist, you own the copyright to the images.
 However, if you allow your clients to re-print the digital files – state that clearly in the contract.
 Protect yourself, but also leave no question about what your client can, and cannot do, with the images.

 And one final point, make sure that you are sending AND receiving signed contracts.
 Knowing how to write a photography contract is great, but it isn’t worth anything if the photography forms and contracts are not signed and completed.
 Make it easy on yourself, and your clients, by using an e-contract system like Iris Works.